FireMario211/Prism-Menu/README.md

 # Known issues
 - Entering a level can crash your game on Android32 in v1.8.0
-    - Current workaround is to downgrade to the v1.7.4 version of Prism Menu.
+    - Current workaround is to downgrade to the v1.7.4 version of Prism Menu, or upgrade to the 1.8.2 version of Prism Menu or later.
    - [Download link for v1.7.4](https://github.com/FireMario211/Prism-Menu/releases/download/v1.7.4/firee.prism.geode)
 - Most likely in platformer, Macro Editor has a bug where the hold button clicks really fast
    - [Video of the bug](https://prism.tixte.co/hold.mp4) (volume warning)